 WD Elements Shucking 8.0TB HDD (WD80EMZZ)

-These drives where purchased around 02.11.2021 and 18.03.2022
+These drives were purchased around 02.11.2021 and 18.03.2022.

 WD80EMZZ Shucking

-I bought 10 of these drives from Saturn and Mediamarkt in Germany
+I bought 10 of these drives from Saturn and MediaMarkt in Germany.

 Side by side of helium and air filled HDD